Alfred John Carpenter: Biography

 He died on 27 January 1892, and is buried in Croydon cemetery.
 A bust by E. Roscoe Mullins, executed for the Croydon Literary and Scientific Institution, is in the public hall at Croydon.
 He married, on 22 June 1853, Margaret Jane, eldest daughter of Evan Jones, marshal of the high court of admiralty, by whom he had three sons and one daughter.

 Dr. Carpenter believed that healthy homes made healthy people, and his life was devoted to the conversion of this belief into practice.
 His activity extended over the whole range of sanitary science.
 He felt the deepest interest in the application of sewage to the land, which he held to be the proper way of dealing with it, and as chairman of the Croydon sewage farm he made it a model which was afterwards widely copied.
 He studied the general sanitary conditions of Croydon with great care, he established baths, and ventilated the sewers.

-He promoted in every way in his power the Habitual Drunkards Act of 1879; and in 1878, when he was orator of the Medical Society of London, he took 'Alcoholic Drinks' as the subject of his oration.
+He promoted in every way in his power the Habitual Drunkards Act 1879; and in 1878, when he was orator of the Medical Society of London, he took 'Alcoholic Drinks' as the subject of his oration.
 He was for many years chairman of the Whitgift foundation at Croydon.

 Besides many small works and papers upon sanitary medicine and alcoholic drinks, Carpenter published 'The Principles and Practice of School Hygiene,' London, 1887, 12mo.

 The physician George Alfred Carpenter was his nephew.